18F/handbook/training-and-development/intro-to-github.md

 Once you're a member of the 18F organization, you'll have access to many of our repos.
 You'll also have at least read-only access to a few of our private repositories.
 Check with your team on how to interact with a project.
 In some cases, the repos themselves have information in a `CONTRIBUTING.md` file for guidance.

 Repositories are where everything is stored in GitHub.
 Understanding what a repository is will help you understand where your information is stored in GitHub and who can access it.
-[Github Docs - About repositories](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/about-repositories) starts you out on understanding repositories.
+[GitHub Docs - About repositories](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/about-repositories) starts you out on understanding repositories.

 ### 2. Project Management